 Dealing with the death of a parent is hard for teens.
-The surviving parent, family, and friends want to help, but don’t know how to begin the conversation.
-What can you do and say to comfort a grieving teen?
+The surviving parent, family, and friends want to help, but they don’t know how to begin the conversation.
+What can you say and do to comfort a grieving teen?

 What to Say to a Grieving Family With a Teen